H-Bo214/task-manager/README.md

 ## General Information
 - Task Manager allows you to create and manage a list of tasks.

+## Setup
+Fork and clone down the repo

+Once you have locally cloned down the repo, within that directory, run npm install.
+Once all dependencies are installed,
+- run ```npm start```
+- Open a second terminal window and run ```npm run server``` to start the local backend
+- Add tasks

 ## Technologies Used
 - React